Carcross Desert Facts

 Despite the name, the amazing Carcross Desert does not technically measure as dry enough to be classified as a desert.
 It nonetheless remains significantly drier than the surrounding area, though.
 In point of fact, this extends to the entire country.

 That holds true due to the fact that the site receives less than 2 in (50 mm) of rain per year.
 The rest of the country in which it formed, Canada, has a much damper climate.
 Despite these highly arid conditions, however, a few hardy plants have adapted to the climate.

 Most notable among these is the rare Baikal Sedge.
 The plant’s only known to exist in four other locations in North America.
 Another species of flora that flourishes here, despite being extremely rare in surrounding regions, is the lovely but delicate Yukon Lupine.

-Furthermore, geological evidence also shows that the area now forming the Carcross Desert holds a surprising history.
-To the amazement of many, the region once comprised a lake bed.
-However, this occurred long ago, back in the Pleistocene Epoch.
+Geological evidence also shows that the area now forming the Carcross Desert holds a somewhat surprising history.
+To the great amazement of many, the region once comprised a lake bed.
+This, however, occurred long ago, back in the Pleistocene Epoch.

 To be more precise, as well as technically, the area actually qualifies as a close grouping of sand dunes.
 These also appear closely adjacent to the nearby Lake Bennet.
 Also, the bountiful sand deposited during the last period of glacial activity.

-Further, the extremely unusual location quickly earned it a distinct status.
+The extremely unusual location further quickly earned it a distinct status.
 That’s due to its popularity for various recreational activities.
 As a result, numerous local residents, and increasingly tourists, as well, utilize the dunes for several activities.

-Additionally, these include numerous activities.
+These include numerous types of popular functions.
 Among these is such uses as hiking, all-terrain vehicular activities, and sand boarding.
 Finally, the nature of the remarkable site also appears to be rapidly making it a popular site for skydiving.